mkobetic/coin/cmd/gen2coin/README.md

         end ledger on or before this date (default: today) -m    split ledger into multiple files by month
   -y    split ledger into multiple files by year
+  -j    dump transactions only as JSON to Stdout
+  -wb   include balances on postings
 ```